It’s starting to sound like, “The Song that Never Ends””¦

 When having tax issues, try to visit the website here for some great help options.
 Will the property tax credit return?
 Who knows.
 But it’s not beyond the realm of possibility”¦

 As I wrote on May 1st in, Home Buyer Tax Credit: So long, and thanks for all the fish, and in June 2009’s, How the Government can Fix the “Foreclosure Crisis”, I feel that the government ”“ and We the People ”“ need to understand that housing market will correct itself.
 Will we like it?
 Will it be pretty?
-Nope.
-But further mucking about in the market will only postpone the inevitable, and quite possibly through unintended consequences make it even worse.
+We’ll have to wait and see.

 Here’s an article from CNBC (courtesy of @MortgageProBlog) where the author seems to agree with me.
 She went the extra step to contact HUD spokesperson who responded: “No news here…there are no discussions underway to revive the credit.”
 Granted, there are no discussions yet, but anything can happen in D.C. — especially in an election year — and some politicos are already weighing in that reviving the credit may be a good idea…